Luecx/Koivisto/README.md

 ## Windows / Linux

 We do provide binaries for Windows / Linux systems.
-You can either download them for each release after Koivisto 3.0 [here](https://github.com/Luecx/Koivisto/releases).
+You can download them for each release after Koivisto 3.0 [here](https://github.com/Luecx/Koivisto/releases).
 Note that we **strongly recommend** that you build the binaries yourself for best performance.
 Assuming build tools have been installed, one can type: